ClusterHQ/flocker/docs/releasenotes/index.rst

 ====

 * Fixed a bug where OpenStack Cinder volumes could be mapped to the wrong device and therefore mounted in the wrong location.
-* Flocker now has smaller log footprint from ``EBS`` storage driver on success path.

 v1.2
 ====